 What is Digital Self-Service?

-Digital self-service or self-service (in a super-simple 230 character definition) is the overarching term for customer service tactics that empower users to independently resolve issues or answer questions through digital channels.
+Digital self-service or self-service is the overarching term for customer service tactics that empower users to independently resolve issues or answer questions through digital channels.
 (Think chatbots, FAQs, or knowledge bases.)

 Self-service is being adopted widely across industries, countries, and business units.
 In a press release by Gartner, the analyst firm says that “self-service is becoming the norm as customers increasingly expect an effortless experience at scale.”
 They predict that by 2022, 85% of customer service interactions will start with self-service (for more details, see the full press release here).